This post may contain affiliate links. See our affiliate disclaimer here.

 2. How do you get mail, Internet, TV, phone service?

 If you’re going to be working out of your RV full-time, I would highly recommend investing in a cell booster that amplifies your signal.
 A cell booster will amplify your signal while camping in places with low signal.
-We use the WeBoost cell booster (affiliate link) and it makes a HUGE difference in allowing us to get internet in remote places.
-We use unlimited data with Verizon on our phones, so with unlimited data and a cell booster, we are covered almost everywhere.
+We use the WeBoost cell booster (affiliate link), and it makes a HUGE difference in allowing us to access the internet in remote places.
+We use unlimited data with Verizon on our phones, so we are covered almost everywhere with unlimited data and a cell booster.

 For mail, the important stuff we send to my in-laws (i.e. checks to be deposited).
 Escapees is a great company that will help you set up your legal mailing address and mail forwarding before you ever hit the road.
 (You can read more about the process of getting mail on the road here.)